-Field 1 Device name as it appea as iii biibwsc I. IIIIS IIIGV optionally be - P followed by a comma followed by the number of terminals for the model.
+Field 1 Device name as it appears in browser.
+This may optionally be followed by a comma followed by the number of terminals for the model.

 Field 2 Symbol name

 Field 3 MODEL property - X for subcircuits, as appropriate for other devices.
 (This field is empty in ALL.CAT and USER_V2.CAT it is determined automatically from electrical model when OUT.CAT is built).

 Field 4 Category

 Field 5 Sub-category (currently not used)

 Field 6 Pin mapping order

 Filed 7 Not used

-When you select OK your edits will be written to the USER_V2.CAT file (see above table).
+When you select OK your edits will be written to the USER\V2.CAT file (see above table).
 This is in the same format as ALL.CAT in the root folder.
 ALL.CAT is never modified.
 Also another file is updated called OUT.CAT.
 This is the file used by the model library browser.
 The process of building OUT.CAT may take a few seconds if the model library is large.

-9.4.4 Importing Models to a Schematic
+10.4.4 Importing Models to a Schematic

 SIMetrix provides a means to automatically import all models needed for a schematic into that schematic.
-The models are placed in the simulator command window (opened with F11 see "Manual Entry of Simulator Commands" on page 42).
+The models are placed in the simulator command window (opened with F11 see "Manual Entry of Simulator Commands" on page 41).
 Once the models are imported to a schematic, it will no longer be necessary for SIMetrix to locate the models in the library when a simulation is run.
 This has the following benefits: